zamanianlab/ZamanianLabDocs/docs/comp_storage.md

 ## Box (Small Data)

 Box will be used for storage of small data (e.g., tabular data) alongside code for analysis.
 Data (large and small) processed into small outputs using local or server pipelines should be stored on Box for downstream analysis and plotting.
 Box will be backed up to ResearchDrive once every six months.
+Other uses for Box are outlined in the Lab Manual.

 ## UW ResearchDrive (Large Data)